karma-runner/karma/docs/config/02-files.md

 ## Included, served, watched
-Each pattern is either a simple string or an object with four properties:
+Each pattern is either a simple string or an object with the following properties:

 ### `pattern`
 * **Type.** String
-* **No Default.**
+* **No Default.** This property is mandatory.
 * **Description.** The pattern to use for matching.
-This property is mandatory.

 ### `type`
 * **Type.** String